Analysis | Why Assad’s Victories Leave Him Ruling Ruins in Syria: QuickTake

 The Situation

-The Assad regime and its Russian backers braced for a U.S. missile strike in Syria in April.
-U.S. President Donald Trump vowed to take such action after a suspected chemical weapons attack on a rebel-held city outside the capital Damascus.
+The U.S., U.K. and France launched strikes against three Syrian targets April 13 in response to a suspected chemical weapons attack on a rebel-held city outside the capital Damascus.
 The U.S. took such action before, in April 2017 when it struck a Syrian air base after a poison gas attack.
-Another U.S. strike isn’t expected to change the war’s direction.
+The more recent strike isn’t expected to change the war’s direction.
 Syrian and Russian forces are keeping up bombardments to push the rebels from their last few strongholds, as the scramble begins for who might hold what territory in the post-war era.
 It was Russia’s bombing campaign, which began in 2015, that turned the course of the war.
 Both Russia and the U.S. were drawn deeper into the conflict by Islamic State’s initial gains in the country and its terrorist attacks around the world.
 Different Syrian rebel groups were backed by foreign powers including Saudi Arabia and the U.S., which in mid-2017 ended its covert program to train and arm moderate groups.
 The U.S. also armed Kurdish fighters in Syria to combat Islamic State, whose remaining fighters were pushed into an ever-smaller area around the border with Iraq.
 Syria’s war has produced the largest forced displacement of people since World War II.
 The war has uprooted about half the country’s prewar population of 22 million, creating more than 5 million refugees.
 Of those who remain, an estimated 60 percent live in extreme poverty, with the economy shrinking to a quarter of its size before the war.

 The Background